Degree of randomness: numerical experiments for astrophysical signals: Stochastic vs regular components

 Fig.\ref{fig:deltas} shows strict mirror symmetry in the dependence of $\Delta$ vs $a$, although no periodicity has been found by Fourier analysis.

 Then we proceeded via two types of analysis.
-First, we studied the values and the distribution of $\Delta$ and, the second, with the spacing between non-zero $\Delta$ and their distribution.
-Since obviously, most values of $\Delta$ are the null ones, we skipped them, also due to the mirror symmetry each $\Delta$ comes with its pair and therefore only one of each pair is taken into account.
+In the first, we studied the values and the distribution of $\Delta$ and, in the second, the spacing between non-zero $\Delta$ and their distribution.
+Since obviously, most values of $\Delta$ are the null ones, we skipped them; also due to the mirror symmetry each $\Delta$ comes with its pair and therefore only one of each pair is taken into account.

 Fig.\ref{fig:y1} exhibits $\Delta$s sorted in growing order, i.e. on the abscissa axis we have the number of non-zero $\Delta$s from Fig.\ref{fig:deltas}.
 The number of non-zero $\Delta$s appear to be proportional to $b$.